Jordan Dechtman | June 1, 2026

 Some couples will use a portion of the difference between a single-life payout and a joint and survivor payout to purchase a life insurance policy.
 That policy can provide a larger spousal benefit and more flexibility in determining how the benefit can be used.

-The 50 percent joint and survivor pension payout option is suited for married couples where the spouse depends on the pension income.
-It’s not always the best pension payout option for every couple, but it’s a common and effective choice.
+This pension distribution option may be well-suited for couples in which one spouse relies heavily on the pension for ongoing income.
+It may not be an appropriate payout option for every couple, but it’s a common alternative couples can evaluate together.
 It’s especially appropriate if you are the older spouse or if your spouse is in better health than you.

 A single-life payout of $2,800 might be reduced to $2,100.
 The upside is that your spouse won’t experience any change in income from the pension.
 They will continue to receive the same $2,100 monthly benefit.